13 Best Nuclear Energy Stocks in 2026: Key Players & Risks

 Dominion Energy (D)

-Dominion Energy is a predominantly regulated utility company, with approximately 90% of its earnings derived from electric and gas utilities subject to state regulation in Virginia, North Carolina, and South Carolina.
-The company is constructing a rate regulated 5.2 GW wind farm off the Virginia Beach coast.
+Dominion Energy is a predominantly regulated utility company, with approximately 90% of its earnings generated from electric and gas utilities subject to state regulation in Virginia, North Carolina, and South Carolina.
+Regulated operations form the backbone of the business, providing stable cash flows, predictable returns, and limited exposure to commodity price volatility or wholesale power markets.

 Centrus Energy (LEU)